RobotDegilim/ME461_LABS/README.md

 # ME461_LABS

-This repository contains an self-environment for me461 to learn the basics opf ROS2 and Gazebo without having to worry about any installations or dependencies. tt also provides the possibility to expand upon the environment in an easy distributable fashion.
+This repository contains a self-contained environment for me461 students to learn the basics of ROS2 and Gazebo without having to worry about any installations or dependencies.
+It also provides the possibility to expand upon the environment in an easy distributable fashion.

 The repo currently contains the following labs: